 MICRO-HOUSING: THE ELDERLY WHEELCHAIR USER

-The Medium1 Unit is designed to connect private accessible spaces with areas that encourage social interaction.
+The Medium1 Unit is designed to connect private accessible spaces with areas that encourage social interaction for elderly users.
 It incorporates smart home features like voice activated controls (doors), clerestories & niched railing, to help support the user’s mobile independence and personal relationships.

 Addressing The Issue: Cross Negligence